Hydrogen: Protons and acids

 An "A-T base pair" in DNA illustrating how hydrogen bonds are critical to the genetic code.
-The drawing illustrates that in many chemical depictions, are not always shown explicitly, an indication of their pervasiveness.
+The drawing illustrates that in many chemical depictions, C-H bonds are not always shown explicitly, an indication of their pervasiveness.

 In water, hydrogen bonding plays an important role in reaction thermodynamics.
 A hydrogen bond can shift over to proton transfer.

 Under the Brønsted–Lowry acid–base theory, acids are proton donors, while bases are proton acceptors.

 A bare proton (H+) essentially cannot exist in anything other than a vacuum.
 Otherwise it attaches to other atoms, ions, or molecules.
 Even chemical species as inert as methane can be protonated.
-The term "proton" is used loosely and metaphorically to refer to solvated hydrogen cations attached to other solvated chemical species; it is denoted "H+" without any implication that any single protons exist freely in solution as a species.
+The term "proton" is used loosely and metaphorically to refer to solvated hydrogen cations attached to other chemical species; it is denoted "H+" without any implication that any single protons exist freely in solution as a species.
 To avoid the implication of the naked proton in solution, acidic aqueous solutions are sometimes considered to contain the "hydronium ion" ([H3O]+), or still more accurately, [H9O4]+.
 Other oxonium ions are found when water is in acidic solution with other solvents.

 The concentration of these solvated protons determines the pH of a solution, a logarithmic scale that reflects its acidity or basicity.
 Lower pH values indicate higher concentrations of hydronium ions, corresponding to more acidic conditions.